 TMH vs. FXD

 TMH (Toyota Motor Corporation ADRhedged) and FXD (First Trust Consumer Discretionary AlphaDEX Fund) are both Consumer Discretionary Equities funds - TMH tracks the Toyota Motor Corporation Local Shares Total Return while FXD tracks the StrataQuant Consumer Discretionary Index.
 Both are passively managed.
-At a 0.20 correlation, their price movements are largely independent.
+A 0.72 correlation means they provide meaningful diversification when combined.
 TMH charges 0.19%/yr vs 0.63%/yr for FXD.

 Performance